Words by Stephen J Pedroza

 The Ethnology of Mindanao room exhibits ethnographics of different Islamized and non-Islamized lumad communities on the island, including their musical instruments, pieces of jewelry used by men and women, vibrant textiles, weaponry, and the brass-crafted ornaments of the Meranao.

 Imposing at the entrance of the second exhibit room is a painting portraying the myths of the creation of ethnic groups pertaining to the creation of the universe and humankind.

 “He [Fr Demetrio] also dreamed of having a research center which is for learning about Mindanao studies and its colors for students to make use of its materials for research,” said Dr Burton, who has worked with the celebrated paleoanthropologist Dr Louis Leakey of the National Geographic.

 Fr Demetrio first conceived the Museo to become a repository of the rich cultural heritage of Mindanao for its presentation and preservation for posterity.

 In the second level of the newly-renovated Museo located the gallery for contemporary exhibitions.

 Fr Demetrio's collection of myths and narratives came to life in the portrayals and works of art of local artists over the years.

 The paintings of resident artists Bet Vamenta and Pennsencio “Nonoy” Estarte depicting the folklores of Mindanao hang on the walls of the Fr Demetrio Art Gallery, known as Pag-uswag (Progress) retrospective exhibit.

-These artworks—varying from cosmology, fusion of animal and human, epics and other stories— were done when the two local artists were still under the guidance of the founder of the museum.
+These artworks—varying from cosmology, the fusion of animal and human, epics, and other stories—were done when the two local artists were still under the guidance of the founder of the museum.

 After the demise of Fr Demetrio in 1996, the Museo has remained open to local and international artists.